awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

    1. Choose **Custom location** if you already have an artifact store, such as an Amazon S3 artifact bucket, in the same Region as your pipeline\.
 **Note**
 This is not the source bucket for your source code\.
 This is the artifact store for your pipeline\.
 A separate artifact store, such as an Amazon S3 bucket, is required for each pipeline\.
 When you create or edit a pipeline, you must have an artifact bucket in the pipeline Region, and then you must have one artifact bucket per AWS Region where you are running an action\.
-For more information, see [A Quick Look at Input and Output Artifacts](welcome.md#welcome-introducing-artifacts) and [CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.
+For more information, see [Input and Output Artifacts](welcome-introducing-artifacts.md) and [CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.

 1. Choose **Next**\.